TheW00ki33/PS5-Web-Crawler-Sel/README.md

 # PS5-Web-Crawler-Selenium
 A little script that inform you when PS5 is available to buy / I have used "Wirepusher" to send webservice

-YOu can use and edit this script to receive a message on your mobile phone when a specific offer is available.
+You can use and edit this script to receive a message on your mobile phone when a specific offer is available.
 Simply set it up with the app "Wirepusher" to receive these webservices from your server or computer.

 But at first you should download Selenium Webdriver / Chromedriver, set it up and than you will be able to use my litte script.